Article Index

 Advocacy Asks: Continue to evaluate the breadth of this coverage.
 Ideally, payment would be for any services provided under a pharmacist's scope of practice, which we will continue to advocate for.

-More information about Medicaid billing can also be found in the Pharmacist Services Billing Guide for Colorado.
+More information can be found under the Colorado Pharmacist Services Billing Guide section.

 Private/Commercial: